 So given all that it had going for it, this waterfall makes our top 10 list.

 Not to be confused with the Wailua Falls on Maui, this double-barreled waterfall is on the island of Kauai, and is easily one of the most scenic in the state.

-Perhaps this 80ft waterfall was made famous by its appearance on the opening sequence to the old television show “Fantasy Island”, where I keep hearing the words “Airplane!
+Perhaps this 80ft waterfall’s claim to fame originated from its appearance on the opening sequence to the old television show “Fantasy Island”.
+I can totally hear the words “Airplane!
 Airplane!” in my head whenever I think of this falls.

-In any case, don’t miss this easily-accessible must-see waterfall if you happen to be visiting the Garden Isle, especially since it’s pretty much a drive-to waterfall.
+In any case, don’t miss this easily-accessible must-see waterfall if you happen to be visiting the Garden Isle.
+Besides, it’s pretty much a drive-to waterfall.

 Jurassic Park fans will certainly recognize this waterfall.

 With its unusual shape and enormous size, we most certainly had to make room for this impressive falls.
 We believe that of all the known publicly inaccessible waterfalls on the island of Kauai, this falls certainly makes it hard to turn down a helicopter flight to go see it.

 In fact, when we first experienced this waterfall, it was only from the air.